JuliaAttic/QuDirac.jl/README.md

 ## Features

-Below are some toy examples; actual documentation is coming soon!
+Below are some toy examples.
+See [here](##Examples) for loading more involved examplesMore involved examples can be found [here](https://github.com/JuliaQuantum/QuDirac.jl/tree/master/examples).

 #### State types (`Ket`,`Bra`) and Operator types (`OpSum`,`OuterProduct`)